alabou/NMOS-MatroxOnly/NMOS With USB.md

 ## Introduction

 The VSF/IPMX [TR-10-14][] technical recommendation defines the transport of a USB stream over TCP/IP.
-It allows the transport of multiplexed keyboard, mouse, data, audio and video sub-streams over TCP/IP.
+It allows the transport of multiplexed keyboard, mouse, data, audio, and video sub-streams over TCP/IP.
 Senders and Receivers using the USB transport have their `format` attribute set to `urn:x-nmos:format:data` and their `transport` attribute set to  `urn:x-matrox:transport:usb`.
 The `media_type` attribute of a USB Receiver is `application/usb`.
-The `media_type` of a data Flow connected with an USB Sender is `application/usb`.
+The `media_type` of a data Flow connected to an USB Sender is `application/usb`.

-The content of a USB stream is not exposed at the NMOS level and is exposed as an opaque data stream.
+The content of a USB stream is not exposed at the NMOS level and is treated as an opaque data stream.
 A USB Receiver connecting to a USB Sender is granted access to the various USB devices accessible at the Sender.
-For each device there is a corresponding multiplexed data sub-stream.
-Such devices may be plugged and unplugged dynamically without impacting the connection of a Receiver to the Sender, without impacting the associated Source, Flow and Sender resources.
+For each device, there is a corresponding multiplexed data sub-stream.
+Such devices may be plugged and unplugged dynamically without impacting the connection of a Receiver to the Sender, or affecting the associated Source, Flow, and Sender resources.

-Using USB Senders and Receivers may be counter intuitive at first because of the location of such Senders and Receivers in the actual devices.
-For example, let consider a KVM device facing a User, connected to a remote computer through the network.
-The remote computer provides video and audio signals and as such the audio and video Senders reside on the remote computer side.
+Using USB Senders and Receivers may be initially counterintuitive because of the location of such Senders and Receivers in the actual devices.
+For example, consider a KVM device facing a User, connected to a remote computer through the network.
+The remote computer provides video and audio signals, and as such, the audio and video Senders reside on the remote computer side.
 The audio and video Receivers reside on the KVM device side.
-The KVM device provides keyboard, mouse and storage devices and as such the USB Sender resides on the KVM device side.
+The KVM device provides keyboard, mouse, and storage devices, and as such, the USB Sender resides on the KVM device side.
 The USB Receiver resides on the remote computer side.

 KVM systems are typically sensitive to security and privacy concerns.
 The [TR-10-14][] technical recommendation defines a protocol with built-in privacy encryption.
 Because USB streams are unlikely to be used without privacy encryption, the authors of the [TR-10-14][] technical recommendation chose to retain the privacy encryption components of the protocol, even when encryption is not enabled.
-For more details on privacy-encrypted USB streams, refer to the NMOS With Privacy Encryption document.
+For more details on privacy-encrypted USB streams, refer to the "NMOS With Privacy Encryption" document.

 ## Use of Normative Language